 When I read this as a child all I saw was a friendship between a talking pig and a spider.
 There was nothing sinister there; it was just a simple story where Charlotte (the spider) fights for her friend Wilbur’s (the pig) survival.
-So why is it that there are people out there who see this novel as unnatural and blasphemous because animals, heaven-forbid, can talk.
+So why is it that there are people out there who see this novel as unnatural and blasphemous because of animals, heaven-forbid, can talk.

 #5 The Wonderful Wizard of Oz (L. Frank Baum)

 One to surely frustrate and enrage all feminists out there, this book was originally banned for depicting females in strong leadership roles.
 Other reasons for this particular ban include the inclusion of magic and of the godless supernaturalism and the fact that witches should not be depicted in a positive light and should only ever be considered evil.
-Finally it really should not be surprising by now, but it was also considered wrong because once again animals have been given human characteristics.
+Finally, it really should not be surprising by now, but it was also considered wrong because once again animals have been given human characteristics.

 As a child however I never thought about any of this.
 For me, this was a novel that sent my imagination into overdrive.
-As a young girl all I ever really wanted was my very own pair of sparkly red shoes so that I too could click my heels together and be whisked away to a faraway magical world.
+As a young girl, all I ever really wanted was my very own pair of sparkly red shoes so that I too could click my heels together and be whisked away to a faraway magical world.

 #6 Winnie The Pooh (A.A.
 Milne)